Mark Critz: Elections

 In June 2022, Critz became the Democratic nominee for the redrawn 13th district, receiving 967 votes as a write-in candidate.
-He will face incumbent John Joyce, who won the Republican primary.
+He would have faced incumbent John Joyce but declined to run.

 Tenure

 Critz voted for Congressional adjournment in Sept 2010.
 Adjournment foes sought an extension of the Bush-era tax cuts before the November elections.
 The adjournment resolution passed 210–209.
 He voted against the Dodd–Frank Wall Street Reform and Consumer Protection Act which passed the House in July 2010 by a vote of 239–192.

 Critz received a 100% approval rating from both The American Farm Bureau Federation and the National Farmers Union.
 In 2009, he received a 50% approval rating from the Defenders of Wildlife Action Fund and a 100% approval rating from the Society for Animal Protective Legislation.